Flamebamboo/BabySharkSolder/README.md

 # BabySharkSolder

 This project is a keychain baby shark!
-It's made for my baby sister since because that's her favourite cartoon
+I've designed it specifically for my baby sister because she absolutely adores the Baby Shark cartoon.
+Can't wait to attach it to her backpack!

 BOM
 - 4x LED's